isomerpages/pa-cdcne/_events/Past Events/Action for Women's Health.md

 <p>We thank all partners and participant for supporting this event and strongly
 encourage all to take charge of your health today!</p>
 <p>If you are aged 50 and above, <a href="https://form.gov.sg/641ae50b868d810012bb1188" rel="noopener noreferrer nofollow" target="_blank">sign up</a> for a free
-mammogram though our North East Cancer Warrior Support Scheme. *.
+mammogram* though our North East Cancer Warrior Support Scheme.
 Click
 <a href="https://northeast.cdc.gov.sg/programmes/financial-and-social-assistance/cwss/" rel="noopener noreferrer nofollow" target="_blank"><u>here</u>
 </a>for more details about the scheme.</p>
 <p><em>*Limited to 1,000 slots only.</em>